pingcap/docs-tidb-operator/en/backup-restore-cr.md

 * `.spec.s3.bucket`: the bucket name of the S3-compatible storage.
 * `.spec.s3.prefix`: if you set this field, the value is used to make up the remote storage path `s3://${.spec.s3.bucket}/${.spec.s3.prefix}/backupName`.
 * `.spec.s3.path`: specifies the storage path of backup files on the remote storage.
 This field is valid only when the data is backed up using Dumpling or restored using TiDB Lightning.
 For example, `s3://test1-demo1/backup-2019-12-11T04:32:12Z.tgz`.
-* `.spec.s3.endpoint`：the endpoint of S3 compatible storage service, for example, `http://minio.minio.svc.cluster.local:9000`.
+* `.spec.s3.endpoint`: the endpoint of S3 compatible storage service, for example, `http://minio.minio.svc.cluster.local:9000`.
-* `.spec.s3.secretName`：the name of secret which stores S3 compatible storage's access key and secret key.
+* `.spec.s3.secretName`: the name of secret which stores S3 compatible storage's access key and secret key.
 * `.spec.s3.sse`: specifies the S3 server-side encryption method.
 For example, `aws:kms`.
 * `.spec.s3.acl`: the supported access-control list (ACL) policies.